dwheelerau/git-howto/README.md

 **Option 1**:
 This option is a standard push<br>
+1. Type: `git fetch origin master` to get a copy of the remote
+2. Type: `git rebase -i origin/master` to rebase the remote with your local
+3. Type: `git push origin master` to push your changes to github
+   * Since you already did the rebase this should just be a simple fast-forward
-1. Type: `git push <remote> <local_branch>`
+   * The format of the above command is `git push <remote> <local_branch>`
-   * This should be trivial if your local and remote have a linear history, that is that the remote has not changed since you last pulled from it.
-In this situation the remote will just gain the new changes.
-However, if the remote has changed as well as the local (ie someone else pushed to it), then your push will no longer be a fast-forward (fast forwarding the outofdate remote to be up to date with yours).
-In the case of non-fastforward changes you will have to pull the remote and deal with any conflicts before you can push to it.
+   * It is ok not to rebase and just push if you are sure that your remote has not changed since the last pull (ie you are the only one working on it).
+However, if the
+remote has changed as well as the local (ie someone else pushed to it), then your push will no longer be a fast-forward (fast forwarding the outofdate remote to be up to date with yours).
+In the case of non-fastforward changes you will have to pull the remote and deal with any conflicts before you can push to it (or deal with it via rebase).
 Makes sense really and beats option 2 below!

 **Option 2**:
 This option will force your remote to be a copy of your local.
 Be careful